 Step 2: Destination Node Determination: When the scheduler component on the health-decaying node receives the early warning issued in step 1, it first chooses a spare node as a replacement for the unhealthy node.
-Spare nodes are increasingly becoming a commodity in clusters.
+For the current petascale and next-generation exascale system with tens of thousands of nodes [28], allocating spare nodes for fault tolerance turns to be inexpensive.
 We expect that job schedulers may soon simply allocate a limited number of spares as a default or upon request during job submission.
 As of now, we still have to explicitly over-provision by setting a constant number of nodes aside during job submission.
+While performance impacts due to different task placement after spare node utilization is beyond the scope of this paper, we do note that current job scheduler do not perform communication-sensitive task placement for specific interconnect topologies in first place.
+Furthermore, our back migration scheme (see Section 2.4 would restore original placements and thereby address any future communication-sensitive placement.

 These spare nodes comprise the destination for process migration.
-However, if no spare node was set aside during job submission or if all nodes were already used, we choose the most lightly loaded node as a migration destination, in which case the node doubles for two MPI tasks.
+An alternative to spare nodes is provisioning, which tends to result in benefits only when a faulty node can be rebooted/replaced quickly or if an application run is close to completion.
+In over-provisioning, we choose the most lightly loaded node as a migration destination if its available memory space suffices for two task, in which case the node doubles for two MPI tasks.
 Sharing nodes may result in imbalance due to bearing twice the load of regular nodes, which generally results in lower overall application performance.
-Such imbalance might be tolerable when faulty nodes can be brought back online quickly so that processes can migrate back to their original nodes.
+Such imbalance might be tolerable when faulty nodes can be brought back online quickly so that processes can migrate back to their original nodes (see back migration in Section 2.4).
 Nonetheless, higher sustained application performance can be guaranteed when unloaded spares are available as migration targets.